 Neil Hannon at Wikipedia.

-Hannon is founder and mainstay of The Divine Comedy, a band who achieved their biggest commercial success in the mid to late 1990s with the albums Casanova(1996), A Short Album About Love (1997), and Fin de Siècle (1998).
+Hannon is the founder and mainstay of The Divine Comedy, a band that achieved its biggest commercial success in the mid to late 1990s with the albums Casanova(1996), A Short Album About Love (1997), and Fin de Siècle (1998).
 Neil Hannon continues to release albums under The Divine Comedy name, the most recent being the critically acclaimed Bang Goes the Knighthood (2010).

 In 2000 he and Joby Talbot contributed four tracks for Ute Lemper’s collaboration album, Punishing Kiss.

 In 2004 he played alongside the Ulster Orchestra for the opening event of the Belfast Festival at Queen’s.
 In 2005, he contributed vocals to his long-time collaborator Joby Talbot’s soundtrack for the movie version of The Hitchhiker’s Guide to the Galaxy.

 In 2006 it was announced that Hannon was to lend his vocal ability to the Doctor Who soundtrack CD release, recording two songs — “Love Don’t Roam” for the 2006 Christmas special, “The Runaway Bride”, and a new version of “Song For Ten”, originally used in 2005’s “The Christmas Invasion”.
 On 12 January 2007, The Guardian website’s “Media Monkey” diary column reported that Doctor Who fans from the discussion forum on the fan website Outpost Gallifrey were attempting to organize mass downloads of the Hannon-sung “Love Don’t Roam”, which was available as a single release on the UK iTunes Store.
 This was in order to attempt to exploit the new UK singles chart download rules and get the song featured in the Top 40 releases.